 - bring along a stuffed toy or blanket for your child to hold during the immunisation, or use them yourself as a tool for distraction

-- you will need to remain in the clinic for 20 minutes after the immunisation.
-Rather than leave immediately, stay in the practice until your child has calmed down.
-This will help your child to remember the clinic as a nice place and will help to make the next visit easier
+- rather than leave immediately, stay in the clinic until your child has calmed down - this will help your child to remember the clinic as a nice place and will help to make the next visit easier

 - for babies, book your appointment to allow you to feed your child immediately after they have had their immunisation

 A reaction is an expected sign that the immune response is building and the vaccine is working.
 Occasionally, more concerning reactions occur like prolonged crying.
 Although worrying at the time, research shows there are no long-term problems following such reactions.
-However, if you are concerned, contact your nurse or doctor.
+But, if you are concerned, contact your nurse or doctor.